Slovene National Benefit Society: History

+In 2001, the Workingmen's Beneficial Society of Pittsburgh merged with SNPJ.

+As of 2002, there were 42,299 members in 170 lodges.

 Organization

 The local chapters of the Society are called "Lodges" and the supreme authority is the "National Legislative Body", which meets quadrennially.
-Between conventions the Society is run by a "National Board".
-In 1979 it was headquartered in Burr Ridge, Illinois, but now appears to have its central office in Imperial, Pennsylvania.
-The Lodges appear to be organized into numbered regions as well as local federations.
+Between conventions, the Society is run by a "National Board."
+In 1979, it was headquartered in Burr Ridge, Illinois, but now appears to have its central office in Imperial, Pennsylvania.
+The Lodges appear to be organized into numbered regions and local federations.

 Benefits

-Originally the Society offered a death benefit of $500 to males, with a $1 flat rate assessment.
+Initially, the Society offered a death benefit of $500 to males, with a $1 flat rate assessment.
 However, by the 1970s, the Society was a legal reserve fund insurance group.
 The Society sponsors scholarships and operates a recreation center for its members, among other activities.

 Ritual

-The Society has a ritual, but is not secret about it.
+The Society has a ritual, but it is not secret.
 The ritual included initiation rites, installation ceremonies for officers, an organizational pledge and burial rites.
 A prospective member must promise to be faithful to the Society's constitution, defend the reputation of the lodges, and bring no harm to the organization.